QEDan/PaperSummaries/SelfNormalizingNeuralNetworks.md

 The authors prove that the SELU activation function results in self-normalizing neural networks.
 Specifically, the mapping between the mean and variance of one layer to the mean, ![mu](http://latex.codecogs.com/svg.latex?\mu), and variance, ![nu](http://latex.codecogs.com/svg.latex?\nu), of the next layer has a stable fixed point at ![mu=0](http://latex.codecogs.com/svg.latex?\mu=0), ![nu=1](http://latex.codecogs.com/svg.latex?\nu=1) when ![alpha=1.6733](http://latex.codecogs.com/svg.latex?\alpha=1.6733) and ![lambda=1.0507](http://latex.codecogs.com/svg.latex?\lambda=1.0507)

+The computer-assisted proof is given in a 90 page appendix, although an overview is given on page 5 beneath Theorem 1.
+The authors use the [Banach Fixed Point Theorem](https://en.wikipedia.org/wiki/Banach_fixed-point_theorem) to show that there is a unique fixed point and that it is stable and attracting.

 ![Arrows](https://github.com/QEDan/PaperSummaries/blob/master/images/SelfNormalizingNeuralNetworks/Figure2_arrows_new.png
 )
 The above figure shows the stable fixed point.
 The mapping is applied between each layer of a deep neural network.
 Through repeated applications of the mapping, the neural network activations are normalized because the distributions are driven toward the stable fixed point.